-Most recently I've enjoyed talking about my research with a general audience.
+I enjoy talking about my research with a general audience.
 I was a guest on a panel on Malthus as part of the British Academy's 'Thinkers for our Time' series and was also delighted to contribute to a public talk on the Victorian Pseudosciences after a performance of Shelagh Stephenson's new play, Harriet Martineau Dreams of Dancing at Live Theatre, Newcastle.
-I'm about to be a guest on Radio 4's 'In Our Time' programme on Harriet Martineau.
+I was recently a guest on Radio 4's 'In Our Time' programme on Harriet Martineau.

 Editorial work and memberships